mikolajroszak/qsp-protocol-node/doc/node-operator.md

 *Troubleshooting Tip: If you are updating `min_price_in_qsp`, make sure that you update this parameter for `mainnet` and not `testnet`.*

 ## Running the Node
-After downloading the bundle, unzip the bundle and open that directory in your terminal.
+In a terminal, open the directory of the qsp-protocol package you downloaded and unzipped at the beginning of this guide.

 ### Setting up your local machine configuration for every new Terminal opened